ndrkv/bitboard-editor/README.md

      A    B    C    D    E    F    G    H - file(s)
 ```

-## How to set up locally
+## How to setup locally

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so the set up proccess is pretty straightforward:
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so the setup process is pretty straightforward:

 ```bash
 git clone https://github.com/ndrkv/bitboard-editor